 - If both parties are still unable to reach an agreement, the case proceeds to trial.

 Don't leave your “happily even after” to chance.
-Let Carl Taylor Law, LLC’s compassionate and accomplished attorneys protect your rights and interests throughout the divorce process.
+Let Carl Taylor Law, LLC’s compassionate and accomplished divorce attorneys protect your rights and interests throughout the divorce process.
 We know this may be a difficult time and we're here to help.
 Have questions?
-Contact our Flemington, NJ Divorce Attorneys today to schedule an appointment for a private consultation.
+Contact our divorce lawyers in Flemington, NJ today to schedule an appointment for a private consultation.